Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 Are there hill stations near Hyderabad for a weekend trip?

 Absolutely!
-Horsley Hills, Ananthagiri Hills and Araku Valley are the top picks.
+Yadagirigutta Hills, Nallamala Hills snd Nagarjuna Sagar are the top picks.
 Horsley and Ananthagiri are closer (2–4 hours), perfect for a quick 2-day escape.
 Araku Valley is farther but worth it if you want lush coffee plantations, waterfalls, and misty hill views.

 Which waterfalls near Hyderabad are best to visit in 2 days?